 Be a responsible host

-- the applicant will deal with minors and intoxication
+- how the applicant will deal with minors and intoxication

-- food, low and non-alcoholic beverages will be promoted on the premises.
+- how food, low and non-alcoholic beverages will be promoted and served on the premises.

 Your policy should detail how you will ensure all your staff are trained on their responsibilities under the Sale and Supply of Alcohol Act 2012 in relation to intoxicated patrons.